voxel51/api-js/README.md

-# Voxel51 API JavaScript Client Library
+# Voxel51 Platform API JavaScript Client Library

-A JavaScript client library built on [Node.js](https://nodejs.org/en) for interacting with the Voxel51 Vision Services Platform.
+A JavaScript client library built on [Node.js](https://nodejs.org/en) for interacting with the Voxel51 Platform.

 The library is implemented with [ES6-style classes](http://es6-features.org/#ClassDefinition) and uses `async`/`await` to deliver Promised-based asynchronous execution.